Managing Google Kubernetes Engine (GKE) with Terraform

 variable "machine_type" {

-description = "Machine type for the nodes"
+description = "The machine type for the nodes"

 type = string